 The Festival started back in 1984 and usually lasts for a week to 10 days celebrating Bulgarian Art and Culture.

 Every evening in the main open air theatre at the entrance to the Old Town there are live music concerts covering the genres of classic, jazz and rock.
 Even if you do not get a ticket you can still catch the music as you stroll nearby.
-Smaller chamber concerts are sometimes held in the early evening in central venues such as the Archaeological Museum although this year (because of Covid measures) most concerts are in the outdoor theatre.
+Smaller chamber concerts are usually held in the early evening in central venues such as the Archaeological Museum.

-For those more familiar with the Bulgarian language, there are literary evenings most evenings with writers presenting the newest books and the charming open air cinema at the top of the old town runs a programme of select Bulgarian movies.
+For those more familiar with the Bulgarian language, there are literary events most evenings with writers presenting their newest books, and the charming open air cinema at the top of the old town runs a programme of select Bulgarian movies.
 Every year the festival also includes a couple of master classes in the art of e.g. opera singing, creative writing and more.

 The best thing about Apollonia is that the whole vibe of the town is different after the maddening crowds of summer tourists have departed and the town of Sozopol takes on a relaxed and arty chill.
 Definitely a good time to visit, especially as the weather is usually still perfect for the beach during the day and the evenings pleasantly warm.
 Why Apollonia?